Drangarnir sea arch

 Both vaccinated, previously infected people and non-vaccinated travellers are welcome to the Faroe Islands.
 There is no quarantining upon arrival and no requirement to present a negative result from a test taken before entering the Faroe Islands.

 You can start exploring the unbelievable nature from the minute you arrive.
+Join one of the amazing boat tours and make sure to try one of the many cultural activities ready to book.
 Still anxious to join large crowds?
 No worries as you will find it difficult to stumble into masses on the sparsely populated islands.

 Faroe Islands Covid Cases

 After a three month lockdown during the first COVID wave, the Faroe Islands opened up again in June 2020.
-The Prime Minister Bárður á Steig Nielsen announced the reopening at a press conference in the capital Tórshavn.
+The Prime Minister dyrung the pandemic, Bárður á Steig Nielsen, announced the reopening at a press conference in the capital Tórshavn.
 The archipelago has been open ever since.

-No Corona Test Needed from 1 March 2022
+No Corona Test Needed since 1 March 2022

 COVID-19 testing in the Faroe Islands stopped on 1 March 2022.
 The government had several different recommendations throughout the pandemic.